All trades

 logging.basicConfig()

 # This is a code example.
-Configure your parameters and dates in each section #
+Configure your parameters below #

 from __future__ import print_function